-Following examination and analysis, there is the potential for:
+Following examination and analysis, there was the potential for:

-- Impacts through the release of silt laden surface water to downstream water dependent and nutrient sensitive habitats and species of Qualifying Interest of the River Barrow and River Nore SAC. - Mortality, disturbance and / or displacement of the ex-situ otter populations associated with the River Barrow and River Nore SAC.
+- Impacts through the release of silt laden surface water to downstream water dependent and nutrient sensitive habitats and species of Qualifying Interest of the River Barrow and River Nore SAC. - Disturbance and / or displacement of the ex-situ otter populations associated with the River Barrow and River Nore SAC.